The Witcher 3: Wild Hunt – Blood and Wine

-The Witcher 3: Wild Hunt – Blood and Wine (Wiedźmin 3: Dziki Gon – Krew i wino) is the second and final expansion pack for the 2015 video game The Witcher 3: Wild Hunt.
-Developed by CD Projekt Red, Blood and Wine was released for Windows, PlayStation 4, and Xbox One on 31 May 2016, and later released for the Nintendo Switch on 15 October 2019, with PlayStation 5 and Xbox Series X/S versions released on 14 December 2022.
-The expansion follows Geralt of Rivia as he travels to Toussaint, a duchy untouched by the war taking place in the base game, as he hopes to track down a mysterious beast terrorizing the region.
+The Witcher 3: Wild Hunt – Blood and Wine (Wiedźmin 3: Dziki Gon – Krew i wino) is the second expansion pack for the 2015 video game The Witcher 3: Wild Hunt, following the first expansion, Hearts of Stone.
+Developed by CD Projekt Red, the expansion follows Geralt of Rivia as he travels to Toussaint, a duchy untouched by the war taking place in the base game, as he hopes to track down a mysterious beast terrorizing the region.

+Blood and Wine was released for PlayStation 4, Windows, and Xbox One on 31 May 2016, and later released for the Nintendo Switch on 15 October 2019, with PlayStation 5 and Xbox Series X/S versions released on 14 December 2022.
 The expansion received widespread acclaim from critics, winning a number of awards.
 Many consider it to be one of the best downloadable content packs of all time.